-Some of the quickest ways to start your Canadian visa application is to enter the Express Entry system.
+One of the quickest ways to start your Canadian visa application is to enter the Express Entry system.
 The average processing time is six months for applications but it can go all the way down to four months for some of the fastest applications.
-This system manages the three federal programs, which are the Federal Skilled Worker Program, the Federal Skilled Trades Program and the Canadian Experience Class.
+This system manages the three federal programs, which are the Federal Skilled Worker Program, the Federal Skilled Trades Program, and the Canadian Experience Class (CEC).

 Almost every province and territory has at least one Express Entry-linked stream which searches the pool for candidates that are working in an occupation tailored to the specific needs of the province.
 This works through an Expression of Interest (EOI) process whereby the province or territory invites candidates that meet this outlined criteria to apply for the stream after which they still need to be assessed in order to be invited a second time to apply for permanent residence.

-Ontario is a good example of this, under their EE system they have three streams for skilled workers who plan to live and work in the province permanently.
+Ontario is a good example of this, under their Express Entry system they have three streams for skilled workers who plan to live and work in the province permanently.
 They are the:

 - Ontario Express Entry Human Capital Priorities;

 - and the Ontario Express Entry Skilled Trades Stream